 - Laser therapy

 - Magnetic field therapy

 - Manual therapy techniques such as manipulation and mobilization of the spine

 - Osteopathic treatments

 - Applying heat or cold

 - Therapeutic ultrasound

 According to previous research, passive treatments only help for a short time or do not help at all.
 Many of them haven't been properly tested in good studies.
 When it comes to most of the complementary or alternative medicine approaches, such as magnetic field therapy, there is no scientifically plausible explanation for how they might work either.
 The claimed mechanisms of action often contradict the basic principles of science.
 Most of the passive treatments are classed as individual health care services in Germany (individuelle Gesundheitsleistungen, or IGeL for short), which means they aren't covered by German statutory health insurers.

-Although things like massages, applying heat or acupuncture can improve your wellbeing, they don't help in the long term so they aren't a solution for chronic back pain.
+Although things like massages, applying heat or can improve your wellbeing, they don't help in the long term so they aren't a solution for chronic back pain.
 In the German national guidelines (Versorgungsleitlinie), these passive treatments are therefore only seen as an option when used in addition to active treatments.

 The national guidelines consist of a collection of recommendations to improve the care of people with back pain.
 They were developed by several medical societies in Germany, based on current research.